kevinveenbirkenbach/cymais/roles/pc-latex/README.md

 The `main.yml` file in this role automates the installation of key LaTeX packages:

 1. **Install LaTeX Software**: This task uses the `community.general.pacman` module to install a range of LaTeX packages, ensuring a robust setup for LaTeX users.
 The packages include:
-   - `texlive-latexextra`: Offers additional LaTeX packages.
+   - `texlive-pc-latexextra`: Offers additional LaTeX packages.
    - `texlive-lang`: Provides language support.
    - `texlive-langextra`: Includes extra language packs.
    - `texlive-fontsextra`: Adds a comprehensive collection of fonts.